The $p$-adic limits of class numbers in $\mathbb{Z}_p$-towers: Knots

 In the knot theory side, we may choose the extension degree $p$ and the branch locus $K$ independently, so we may consider several analogues of Weber's class number problem.
-One direction is what we have discussed so far.
-A solution to another analogue of Weber's problem is due to Livingston;
+Livingston's result in the following considers the set of all prime numbers.
+We may also verify this assertion by using \Cref{Lem.Apostol}.

 \begin{prop}[{Livingston \cite[Theorem 1.2]{Livingston2002GT}}] Let $K$ be a knot in $S^3$.
 Then, the equality $|H_1(X_{p^n})_{\rm tor}|=1$ holds for every prime number $p$ and positive integer $n$ if and only if every non-trivial factor of the Alexander polynomial $\Delta_K(t)$ is the $m$-th cyclotomic polynomial with $m$ being divisible by at least three distinct prime numbers. \end{prop}